fctr-id/okta-ai-agent/README.md

 ## Important Notes

 1. **Beta Version**: This is a beta release.
 Use in non-production environments only.
-2. **Limited Fields** - Currently only fetching hte login and email addresses from users' profile.
+2. **Limited Fields** - Currently only fetching the login and email addresses from users' profile.
 No other attributes
 3. **Data Security**:
    - The tool stores data locally in SQLite
    - No data is sent to AI providers except query context